MouseLand/cellpose/README.md

 ### GPU version (CUDA) on Windows or Linux

-If you plan on running many images, you may want to install a GPU version of *torch*.
+If you plan on running many images, you may want to install a GPU version of *torch* (if it isn't already installed).

 Before installing the GPU version, remove the CPU version:
 ~~~
 pip uninstall torch
 ~~~

-Follow the instructions [here](https://pytorch.org/get-started/locally/) to determine what version to install to match your CUDA install.
-The Anaconda install is recommended and a CUDA version 10.0 or greater.
+Follow the instructions [here](https://pytorch.org/get-started/locally/) to determine what version to install.
+The Anaconda install is recommended along with CUDA version 10.2.
 For instance this command will install the 10.2 version on Linux and Windows (note the `torchvision` and `torchaudio` commands are removed because cellpose doesn't require them):

 ~~~
 conda install pytorch cudatoolkit=10.2 -c pytorch